tarokitazawa/histrac_1/sc_Dam&Tag_HisTrac/README.md

    - Environment setup and detailed instructions: see the [Nanoscope GitHub page](https://github.com/bartosovic-lab/nanoscope).

 2. **Downstream analysis with Seurat / Signac**
-   - For single-cell analysis, we adopt the **Nanoscope “Analysis using peaks” workflow**, implemented with:
+   - For single-cell analysis, we adopt the **Nanoscope “Analysis using peaks” workflow** (https://fansalon.github.io/vignette_single-cell-nanoCT.html), implemented with:
      - [Seurat](https://satijalab.org/seurat/) (v5.3.0)
      - [Signac](https://stuartlab.org/signac/) (v1.14.0)
    - We provide custom R scripts in this repository.